census-instrumentation/opencensus-python/README.rst

 Customization
 -------------

-There are several ways you can customize how OpenCensus works:
+There are several things you can customize in OpenCensus:

 * **Blacklist**, which excludes certain hosts and paths from being tracked.
   By default, the health check path for the App Engine flexible environment is